-Impaired adrenal function is epidemic in our modern society.
-If you doubt this, just walk into any convenience store and notice the enormous display of energy shots and drinks that are available for sale not to mention that a Starbucks or other coffee shop is virtually on every corner of most major cities.
-Americans have serious adrenal issues and are thus addicted to caffeine and sugar as a way to make it through the day which makes any excess copper in the system a huge health problem!
+Low adrenal function is epidemic in our modern society.
+If you doubt this, just walk into any convenience store and notice the enormous display of energy shots and drinks that are available for sale.
+Not to mention that a Starbucks or other coffee shop is virtually on every corner of most major cities.
+Americans have serious adrenal health problems.
+As a result, many are addicted to caffeine and sugar as a way to make it through the day.
+This makes any excess copper in the system a huge health problem!

-While artificial means of contraception may be tempting in the short term, they are clearly not a great idea if preserving your long term hormone and gut health is important to you.
+Artificial contraception may be tempting in the short term.
+However, it is clearly not a great idea if preserving your long term hormone and gut health is important to you.

 Use of anti-fertility herbs along with a simple barrier method such as the female or male condom that is not treated with chemicals (such as natural lambskin) work very effectively for preventing pregnancy.
 This option is especially attractive for health conscious women who are not particularly turned on by the thought of charting their cycles, taking their basal metabolic temperature every morning, checking the stretchiness of their vaginal secretions and practicing selective abstinence a la Natural Family Planning which for some ladies over analyzes and saps the spontaneity out of what should be a very natural, uncomplicated and enjoyable event.